 We strive to make participants as comfortable with the process and as excited about the destination as we are – from your initial inquiry and registration through the last day of the tour.
 If you have special needs, we do our best to accommodate your requests.

 2. What’s included in a WanderTour?

-What sets us apart from other tour companies is that not only do our tours include local English-speaking guides who are knowledgeable about that country’s sights, history, religion and culture but we include a WanderTours escort who helps bridge the gap between you and the local culture.
+What sets us apart from other tour companies is that not only do our tours include local English-speaking guides who are knowledgeable about that country’s sights, history, religion and culture but we include a WanderTours trip leader who helps bridge the gap between you and the local culture.

 4. What’s the WanderTours Giving Program?

 All of our international tours include a project or program that we support at the destinations we visit.
 This includes building water tanks in remote areas of Papua New Guinea, paying for and serving lunch to 200 nuns at a nunnery in Burma, donating money to a home for the elderly in Varanasi, India and donating money to a nunnery in Bhutan.